 It’s worth the effort

 While the implementation of a Default Deny scenario is often considered too complicated for an average business, for government institutions dealing with extremely sensitive data, the effort is likely to reap rewards – not least because of the already highly regulated nature of government work processes.
-Kaspersky Lab’s convenient implementation tools (including pre-implementation test mode for compiled policies and our Dynamic Whitelisting system), mean the process doesn’t have to be too taxing.
+Kaspersky Lab’s convenient implementation tools (including pre-implementation test mode for compiled policies and our dynamic allowlists system), mean the process doesn’t have to be too taxing.

 The organization and maintenance of a trusted environment in which the executable components of an APT would have no chance, is invaluable.
 In most cases, it would prevent attackers from achieving their goals.